 We’re no different in our thinking.
 The WrightIMC office will be closed the week between Christmas and New Year’s.
 After this whirlwind year, we all really need some time off to rest and recharge our batteries.
 We’re gonna need that rest, ‘cause 2012 is shaping up to be a doozy.

 This year, my goals for WrightIMC were to double revenue and add some key players to our staff.
 We achieved those goals.
 I also wanted to expand our presence by adding offices in additional cities.
 That goal remains unfulfilled (we did add clients across the country), but shows promise in 2012.

-Achieving those broad goals don’t highlight the most lasting impression I’ll have of 2011, though.
+Achieving those broad goals doesn’t highlight the most lasting impression I’ll have of 2011, though.

-WrightIMC grew by leaps and bounds in 2011.
+WrightIMC goals were to grow by leaps and bounds in 2011, and we did.
 We more than tripled the number of staff we have.
 We significantly increased the amount of physical space we occupy, and as I mentioned earlier, we more than doubled revenue.
 I’m waiting on the final numbers, but we actually might have tripled revenue (if all clients get their checks in before the end of the year – hint, hint).

 Still, neither doubling revenue nor increasing in size is what I’m most proud of.
 Not even close.
 We’ve doubled in revenue every year since the company was started in 2007.
 Increased staff is awesome, but simply adding people to the mix doesn’t guarantee success.